OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus SetMembers(OcaList2D<OcaONo> members)

-        Sets the entire 2D array of member object numbers.
-Row and column size of the **members** parameter must be equal to the current size of the matrix.
+        Sets the entire 2D array of Member Object Numbers.
+Row and column dimensions of the M**embers** parameter shall be equal to the current row and column counts of the Matrix.
+In the list, a Member Object Number value of zero shall remove any Member at the given position.

         This method has id ``3.6``.